 Tricks to Making Money on Fiverr

-Crafting the PERFECT Fiverr Profile and Gig Descriptions
+Crafting the PERFECT Fiverr Description

 #1 Include Your Real Photo on Your Fiverr Profile

-Often times, people are afraid to expose who they are.
+People are afraid to expose who they are.
 We’re careful about who we share this information about.
 When you’re selling online, especially on a global marketplace, exposing who you are is a necessity to land sales with good great clients.

 Business owners come to Fiverr to seek professional services.
 If your profile isn’t professional in nature, you can expect to be passed by.
 It is critical that your profile showcases who you are.
 People want to connect with people, not a mysterious Internet entity.

 If you have a professional headshot, include it here.
 If you do not have a professional headshot, that’s not a problem!

 You can get by with a smartphone picture, as long as you take a few things into consideration.

 All you need is your smartphone, a non-distracting, neutral toned background, good lighting (natural lighting can do wonders), and a friend.
 No self-sticks please!
 This should take you about 5 minutes total.
 We saw a huge increase in gig inquiries and requests when we went from showing a logo to a headshot.

 Takeaway: Get over yourself and get yourself out there.